bloombloombloom/Bloom/README.md

 Bloom is a debug interface for embedded systems development on GNU/Linux.
 This is the official repository for Bloom's source code.
 For information on how to use Bloom, please visit https://bloom.oscillate.io.

-Bloom implements a number of user-space device drivers, enabling support for many debug tools (such as the Atmel-ICE, Power Debugger, MPLAB SNAP, etc).
-Bloom exposes an interface to the connected target, via a GDB RSP server.
-This allows any IDE with GDB RSP client capabilities to interface with Bloom and gain full access to the target.

-Currently, Bloom only supports AVR8 targets from Microchip.
-Bloom was designed to accommodate targets from different families and architectures.
-Support for other target families will be considered as and when requested.

 ### License
 Bloom is released under the LGPLv3 license.
 See LICENSE.md